 Therapeutic light boxes are not the only available treatment for seasonal affective disorder.
 If you think you’re among the roughly six percent of US SAD sufferers, talk to your doctor to figure out your best course of treatment (which might include anything from more time outside to cognitive behavioral therapy or antidepressants).

 For most people with only mild seasonal mood disorders (some 14 percent of the US population), the risk of using a therapy light is relatively minimal; eyestrain and headaches are the most commonly reported side effects.
-However, as New York Magazine reported in their recent article on SAD lamps, people with a history of clinical depression or bipolar disorder may suffer an exaggerated response while using a light box and should only consider this therapy in close consultation with a physician.
+However, as New York Magazine reported in its 2016 article on SAD lamps, people with a history of clinical depression or bipolar disorder may suffer an exaggerated response while using a light box and should only consider this therapy in close consultation with a physician.

 In 1980, Dr. Alfred Lewy published the finding that sufficiently intense artificial light suppressed humans’ nighttime production of melatonin—a hormone linked to the regulation of our sleep cycle.
 According to interviews with Lewy, prior to that moment, there was more or less uniform agreement among medical professionals that artificial light had little to no effect on our circadian rhythms.
 As it turned out, most experiments up to that moment hadn’t used lights bright enough to induce a measurable change in our melatonin or circadian physiology.